FURK4NGG/blacklayer/README.md

 SLEEP_DELAY=20 → Inactivity time before the system is suspended
 USE_INPUT_ACTIVITY=true → Monitors the focused monitor at the moment Run is clicked
 USE_INPUT_ACTIVITY=false → Uses an independent inactivity timer for each monitor
-resource= → Blacklayer background resource(png, jpg, gif)
+resource= → Blacklayer background resource(png, jpg, gif,py)

 !If you want to change blacklayer color:
 Change the color value: blacklayer.c > static const GdkRGBA DEFAULT_COLOR = { 0.0, 0.0, 0.0, 1.0 };